Fast 3D Nanophotonic Inverse Design using Volume Integral Equations: Inverse Design of Nanophotonic Structures

 \section{Inverse Design of Nanophotonic Structures}

-In this section, two nanophotonic devices are designed using the JVIE solver to demonstrate its potential for inverse design: a selective mode reflector and a power splitter.
+Three nanophotonic devices are designed using the JVIE solver to demonstrate its potential for inverse design: a 3dB power splitter, a dual-wavelength Bragg grating, and a selective mode reflector.
+Note that the comprehensive description of the selective mode reflector example is provided in the Supporting Information, section S4.
 In general, the optimization process includes defining a cost function that represents the performance of the structure, calculating the gradient of the cost function with respect to the design parameters, and finally, using an appropriate gradient-based optimizer to adjust the design parameters in order to minimize the cost function and improve the device's performance.

-We employ topology optimization, wherein a specific region is defined as the optimization domain and divided into pixels.
+For the 3dB power splitter and the selective mode reflector, we employ topology optimization, wherein a specific region is defined as the optimization domain and divided into pixels.
 The goal is to find an optimized pixel pattern that maximizes the performance of the structure according to the cost function.
 To ensure the final design is easy to fabricate, the pixel sizes are chosen to be large ($100 nm \times 100 nm$ for the mode reflector and $125 nm \times 125 nm$ for the power splitter) compared to the operational wavelength.
-During the topology optimization phase, the permittivity of each pixel is allowed to vary smoothly between that of the silicon dioxide ($n_{SiO_2}=1.44$) cladding and that of silicon ($n_{Si}=3.46$) core.
+Since the structures consist of pixelized patterns with no sub-pixels or smaller features, the minimum feature size and the minimum gap size for the fabrication equal the pixel sizes (100 nm for the selective mode reflector and 125 nm for the power splitter), which satisfy standard silicon-on-insulator (SOI) nanofabrication constraints. \cite{SubWavelength, Levelset} During the topology optimization phase, the permittivity of each pixel is allowed to vary smoothly between that of the silicon dioxide ($n_{SiO_2}=1.44$) cladding and that of silicon ($n_{Si}=3.46$) core.
 The optimization unknowns are allowed to vary from $0$ to $1$, which are mapped to $n_{SiO_2}$ and $n_{Si}$ respectively.
 The final goal is to arrive at a binary design consisting of only $Si$ and $SiO_2$ pixels via suitable binarization techniques.
+For the dual-wavelength Bragg grating, we employ shape optimization, where the length dimensions of the structure are adjusted and optimized to achieve the desired performance.